aikkala/user-in-the-box/README.md

 ### Biomechanical models

 The biomechanical models are defined in [uitb/bm_models](https://github.com/aikkala/user-in-the-box/tree/main/uitb/bm_models).
 When creating new biomechanical models, one must inherit from the base class **[uitb.bm_models.base.BaseBMModel](https://github.com/aikkala/user-in-the-box/tree/main/uitb/bm_models/base.py)**.
 In addition to implementing a Python class, the biomechanical model must be defined as a (standalone) MuJoCo xml file.
 One option to creating new biomechanical models is to import them from [OpenSim](https://simtk.org/projects/opensim) models with an [OpenSim-to-MuJoCo converter](https://github.com/aikkala/O2MConverter).

+Related to the biomechanical models, in file [uitb/bm_models/effort_models.py](https://github.com/aikkala/user-in-the-box/blob/main/uitb/bm_models/effort_models.py) we have pre-defined a few effort models (WIP).
+These can be extended as well.

 ### Interaction tasks